jgrospe92/Ecom-Marketplace-Project/README.md

 7. Click MySQL admin to open the database dashboard
 8. Click import to load the database to the server
 9. The marketplace.sql database is located inside the htdocs/data
+10. IMPORTANT STEP: You have to enable `extension=intl` in the phi.ini file located in the xampp installation directory `C:\xampp\php.
+Search for intl and remove the `;` character to enable the extension.
-10. In the same browser you can type in the url `localhost`
+11. In the same browser you can type in the url `localhost`
-11. You should then see the Marketplace
+12. You should then see the Marketplace

 ## Goal of the feature
 - The goal of the features are to simplify the process of Vendors selling their products online and help buyers to